 A discussion paper putting forward possible management options to meet stock sustainability targets was released in October 2021.
 Commercial and recreational fishers and the broader community completed the surveys on the options proposed.

-The options for possible changes include:
+The options for possible change include:

 introducing limited licences to the commercial fishery, and